anthonyhamilton360/ostickets-prereqs/README.md

 </p>
 <p>
-Go yo the osTicket installtion files, right click on the osTicket-v1.15.8 file and click Extract All.
+Go to the osTicket installtion files, right click on the osTicket-v1.15.8 file and click Extract All.
 </p>
 <br />